meidelien/Biochemical_coordinate_layout/Cytoscape Networks/README.md

-# How to format NetworkX cytoscape_data to Cytoscape compliant JSON with fixed node locations using Notepad++'s Find & Replace tool
+# How to format NetworkX cytoscape_data to Cytoscape compliant JSON with fixed node locations using Notepad++'s Replace tool
 - The generated Cytoscape representation from NetworkX graphs is not directly compatible with Cytoscape and needs a series of modifications before it can be imported.
-- Editing of the generated Cytoscape representation (JSON) is done in Notepad++'s Find and Replace tool (CTRL + F, CMD + F)
+- Editing of the generated Cytoscape representation (JSON) is done in Notepad++'s Replace tool (CTRL + F, CMD + F) with the settings displayed in the image below.
 <img src="Notepad_F_R.png" alt="drawing" width="500"/>
 - The steps outlined below transforms the Cytoscape representation into a format that is compatible with Cytoscape.
 - This process makes sure that the biochemical coordinate layout from the graph it represents is available.